k2s/sysadmin/support.delta.chat/README.md

 https://meta.discourse.org/t/backup-discourse-from-the-command-line/64364

 The backup server is defined in `/root/.ssh/config` as `backup`, so you can refer to it like that in scripts which are executed by root.
+You can find this file as well as the SSH private key in the secrets folder in the OTF repo.

-I created a borg test repository:
+I created a borg repository:

 ```
 borg init backup:support.delta.chat --encryption=repokey